 Think about it for a moment.
 Where there’s gunsmoke there’s gunfire.

-The statement works on a bunch of levels, both this way and that (pause for reflection), the point being that this is a black and white issue that is not so black and white when you really think about it.
-The color elements are there, but it’s not easy to break them down.
+The statement works on a number of levels, this way and that (pause for reflection), the point being that this is a black and white issue that isn’t so black and white when you think about it.
+The color elements are there, but they merit thought.
 It’s a grand ‘chicken or egg’ argument.
 Both sides are justifiably scared of each other, egging one another to violence, playing chicken with each other, leading to all kinds of tragedies.

 Where there’s gunsmoke there’s gunfire, and plenty of casualties, the most prominent among them being unity.
 It’s a great problem, especially in a country called the United States.

+Let’s get to the point.
 Bottom line, when an issue is as convoluted and heated and divisive, you have to go back to basics, in this case, fear.
-There is an awful lot of fear on the streets right now, it’s been there for some time, and it’s being expressed along racial lines, among other things (there’s lots more to say about the state of the Union, but let’s not go there, it’s an even more convoluted issue) threatening to tear the USA apart.
+There’s an awful lot of fear on the streets right now, it’s been there for some time, expressed along racial lines, among other things (there’s lots more to say about the state of the Union, but let’s not go there, it’s an even more convoluted issue) threatening to tear the USA apart.

 It’s either that, or face the consequences of another civil war, or a broken country.
-Sorry to revert to the old fear argument, but, like I said, it’s down to basics on this one.
-Rise up to the challenge and educate the nation out of the fear that’s gotten hold of it, or face a wave of Trumps whose job and expertise is to capitalize on the abundant fear, which they readily turn to their own advantage.
+Sorry to revert to the old fear argument but, like I said, it’s down to basics again.
+Rise up to the challenge and educate the nation out of the fear driving it, or face a wave of Trumps whose job and expertise is to capitalize on abundant fright, which they readily turn to their own advantage.

 As if that’s not enough, this civil divide could also bring about another wave of Bernies whose specialty is reactionary utopian hogwash, spoonfeeding the disillusioned masses all the way to Venezuela, Soviet Russia, or — here’s the shocker — the bungling EU as it stands today (another huge topic for another eternal discussion).
 Forget the colossal failures of over-centralized behemoths, we’ll craft a new one for you and make the world fair again until we run out of money and blame it on the beaver.

 As for true statesmanship, forget about it.
-It’s in the margins, getting ridiculed and ignored, alongside all calls to reason.
-Like Piggy in Lord Of The Flies, the reasonable are drowned out and picked on, perpetuating a society driven by power and bloodlust.
+It’s in the margins, ridiculed and ignored, alongside all calls to reason.
+Like Piggy in Lord Of The Flies, the reasonable are picked on and cast aside, perpetuating a society driven by power and bloodlust.

 This is how systemic breakdowns start.
 When folly passes for reason, civilization loses its functionality and institution after institution begins to short-circuit until the system is at war with itself, or broken, if not both.
 Lesser men and women rise to the fore, leading the way down a nether spiral.
-It’s happened before, and, by the looks of things, it’s about to happen again, sooner rather than later.
+It’s happened before, and, by the looks of things, it’s happening again.
 It’ll get worse before it gets better.

 Yes, it can get much, much worse, and it’s not about black v white alone.
-It’s bigger than that, and yet very simple.
-It’s happened before, many times, the oldest confrontation on Earth.
+It’s bigger than that.

 From your occasionally emphatic-slash-condescending-slash-cryptic-slash-smart-aleck Spin Doctor,